jmptrader/gofixedlength/README.md

 	}

 	var out string
-	err := Marshal(myStruct)
+	err := gofixedlength.Marshal(myStruct)
 	// out == "this      00000123452015-01-14000123.123"

 String offsets are zero based.
 Field filling is based on data type: for text types it will be spaces, while numbers will be right-aligned and filled with zeroes.
-Floating point-values are printed with the specified number of decimals (two by default).
+Floating-point values are printed with the specified number of decimals (two by default).
-time.Time fields are printed in the specified layout.
+`time.Time` fields are printed with the specified layout.

 String offsets are zero based.

 ##European-styled numbers
-To parse documents that use a comma "," instead of the decimal point, just set to `true` the corresponding global variable:
+To parse documents that use comma "," as decimal separator, just set to `true` the global variable:

 	func init() {
 		gofixedlength.DECIMAL_COMMA = true